ofcyln/frontmen-assignment/README.md

     * Passwords may not contain the letters ‘i‘, ‘O‘, or ‘l‘, as these letters can be mistaken for other characters and are therefore confusing.
     * Passwords must contain at least two non-overlapping pairs of letters, like ‘aa‘, ‘bb‘, or ‘cc‘.
     * Passwords cannot be longer than 32 characters.
-    * Additionally, passwords cannot be longer less than 7 characters.
+    * Additionally, passwords cannot be less than 7 characters.

 * `tabindex` values added for form elements in a numeric order to complete the form just with the use of keyboard for accessibility.